PacktPublishing/Preparing-for-the-Certified-OpenStack-Administrator-Exam/README.md

 ## Issues

-* If you experience any issues with the appliance or have any questions, feel free to message me at [matt@madorn.com](mailto:matt@madorn.com)
+* If you experience any issues with the appliance or have any questions/comments regarding the book, feel free to email me at [matt@madorn.com](mailto:matt@madorn.com)